request/request/README.md

 * `oauth` - Options for OAuth HMAC-SHA1 signing, see documentation above.
 * `hawk` - Options for [Hawk signing](https://github.com/hueniverse/hawk).
 The `credentials` key must contain the necessary signing info, [see hawk docs for details](https://github.com/hueniverse/hawk#usage-example).
 * `strictSSL` - Set to `true` to require that SSL certificates be valid.
 Note: to use your own certificate authority, you need to specify an agent that was created with that ca as an option.
-* `jar` - Set to `false` if you don't want cookies to be remembered for future use or define your custom cookie jar (see examples section)
+* `jar` - Set to `true` if you want cookies to be remembered for future use, or define your custom cookie jar (see examples section)
 * `aws` - object containing aws signing information, should have the properties `key` and `secret` as well as `bucket` unless you're specifying your bucket as part of the path, or you are making a request that doesn't use a bucket (i.e. GET Services)
 * `httpSignature` - Options for the [HTTP Signature Scheme](https://github.com/joyent/node-http-signature/blob/master/http_signing.md) using [Joyent's library](https://github.com/joyent/node-http-signature).
 The `keyId` and `key` properties must be specified.
 See the docs for other options.
 * `localAddress` - Local interface to bind for network connections.